nacloos/similarity-repository/similarity/backend/brainscore/README.md

 Can't directly overwrite it in the requirements.txt

-TODO: how to install only brainscore.metrics? (don't need all the requirements)
+TODO: how to install only brainscore.measures? (don't need all the requirements)

 TODO: problem using brainscore module.
-Just copy paste metrics folder here...
+Just copy paste measures folder here...

 Delete brainscore tests because don't want them to be run by pytest